A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Algorithms in Other Settings

 Once we have an $(n^{o(1)}, o(1))$-hop set, we proceed as in \Cref{sec:distributed final}.
-Let $H$ be the graph obtained by adding to the input graph $G$ the edges of the $(n^{o(1)}, o(1))$-hop set.
-We can treat $H$ as a congested clique network with different edge weights from $G$. ($H$ can be computed without any communication since every node already knows the hop set.)
-To $(1+o(1))$-approximate $\dist(s, v, G)$ for every node $v$ in $G$, it is sufficient to compute the $h$-hop distance $\dist^h(s, v, H)$, for some $h=n^{o(1)}$.
-To do this, we follow the same approach for this problem as in \cite[Section 5.1]{Nanongkai-STOC14}, where we execute the distributed version of the Bellman-Ford algorithm for $h$ rounds.
-That is, every node $u$ maintains a tentative distance from the source $s$, denoted by $\delta(s, u)$ and in each round every node $u$ broadcasts $\delta(s, u)$ to all other nodes.
-It can be shown that after $k$ rounds every node $v$ knows the $k$-hop distance (i.e., $\delta(s, u) = \dist^k(s, v, H)$) correctly, and thus after $h$ rounds we will get the $h$-hop distances as desired.\footnote{Note that instead of the Bellman-Ford algorithm, one can also follow the steps in \Cref{sec:distributed final} instead.
+Let $H = G \cup F$ be the graph obtained by adding to the input graph $G$ the edges of the $(n^{o(1)}, o(1))$-hop set $ F $.
+We can treat $H$ as a congested clique network with edge weights different from $G$. ($H$ can be computed without any additional communication since every node already knows the hop set.)
+To $(1+o(1))$-approximate $\dist(s, v, G)$ for every node $v$ in $G$, it is sufficient to compute the $h$-hop distance $\dist^h(s, v, H)$, where $h=n^{o(1)}$.
+To do this, we follow the same approach for this problem as in \cite[Section 5.1]{Nanongkai-STOC14}, where we execute the distributed version of the Bellman--Ford algorithm for $h$ rounds.
+That is, every node $u$ maintains a tentative distance from the source $s$, denoted by $\delta(s, u)$, and in each round every node $u$ broadcasts $\delta(s, u)$ to all other nodes.
+It can be shown that after $k$ rounds every node $v$ knows the $k$-hop distance (i.e., $\delta(s, u) = \dist^k(s, v, H)$) correctly, and thus after $h$ rounds we will get the $h$-hop distances as desired.\footnote{Note that instead of the Bellman--Ford algorithm, one can also follow the steps in \Cref{sec:distributed final}.
 This gives a $(1+o(1))$-approximate value for $\dist^h(s, v, H)$ for every node $v$, which is sufficient for computing a $(1+o(1))$-approximate value for $\dist(s, v, G)$.
-This algorithm is however more complicated.}
+This algorithm is, however, more complicated.}

-\begin{theorem} There is a deterministic distributed algorithm that, on any weighted congested clique, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $ O(n^{o(1)}) $ rounds. \end{theorem}
+\begin{theorem} In the congested clique model, there is a deterministic algorithm that, on any weighted undirected clique network with polynomially bounded positive integer edge weights, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $ n^{o(1)} $ rounds. \end{theorem}